Fyrirlestrar / Lectures

 Málþing á vegum Miðaldastofu Háskóla Íslands — A University of Iceland Centre for Medieval Studies Symposium

-Málþingið verður haldið á ensku og er öllum opið. / The symposium will be held in English and is open to all.
+Málþingið fer fram á ensku og er öllum opið. — The symposium will be conducted in English.
+All are welcome to attend.

 Miðaldastofa Háskóla Íslands — The University of Iceland Centre for Medieval Studies